catherineticzon/CaseStudy2DDS/README.md

   * A CSV file with the predicted employee attrition
   * A CSV file with the predicted employee monthly salary

 Click <a href="http://catherineticzon.github.io">here</a> to find my GitHub webpage and navigate to the Projects tab to see my **projects and Rshiny apps.**
+Click <a href="https://youtu.be/lbArHBZwrpE">here</a> for my recordered presentation.

 ## High-Level Trends
 Given the sample of 870 employees where attrition is known, the following trends were discovered during an exploratory data analysis: